Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: Acknowledgements

 \section{Acknowledgements}

-MG has been supported by H-CSRC Security Research Center and Israeli Science Foundation grant no. 1523/16.
+{MG has been supported by H-CSRC Security Research Center and Israeli Science Foundation grant no. 1523/16.
 MG and RT were supported by a grant from the Tel-Aviv University ICRC Research Center.
+We thank the anonymous reviewers for their constructive comments and critiques that highly improve the original manuscript.}